StackStorm/stackstorm-k8s/tests/README.md

 To run the tests manually from the chart's root dir:
 ```
-helm unittest --helm3 tests/unit/*_test.yaml .
+helm unittest --helm3 .
 ```

 Note that `helm-unittest` still defaults to helm 2, so you must pass `--helm3` or `-3` for short.
-You must also tell it where the unit tests are with `-f` because we keep unit tests in the `tests/unit` directory.
+`helm-unittest` does not have a configuraiton file which makes using non-standard directories (like `tests/unit/`) very inconvenient (you would have to specify `-f tests/unit/*_test.yaml` on every invocation).
+So, we keep all of the unit test files under tests, but prefix them with `unit-` to separate them from the integration tests.

+> Note!
+If you need to add unit tests, file names should follow this pattern: `tests/unit-name_your_test.yaml`

 See https://github.com/quintush/helm-unittest/blob/master/DOCUMENT.md for details on writing unit tests.